This is what is happening NOW!

 Confirmation: Pastor Kathy and Chris Hendrick are looking to start a confirmation class for interested members of the congregation.
 A few of the older Youths have already committed and we would like to open the class to any adults who have not yet been confirmed but would like to be.
 The class will be based on Affirming Faith: A Congregation’s guide to confirmation which is used extensively throughout the UCC.
 We will likely meet weekly throughout the spring.
 Please let Chris or Kathy know if you are interested in being confirmed.

-Choir Rehearsal: Sunday mornings 8:30am.
+Choir Rehearsal: Sunday mornings after service at 11:30.

 Bell Choir Rehearsal: Monday nights 7pm in the Vestry